Redeem the Meaning of “Beauty” for Your Girls [From Dr. Kelly Flanagan, UnTangled]

 I know…again, you might be thinking I’m a bit schizophrenic…with one day posting about making blueberry pie and the next day on a topic as deep as this.
 But our lives are filled with both the trivial and the profound…and it’s my belief that it’s important that we work towards finding the beauty in both.

 I hope you found this post from Dr. Kelly as impactful as I did.
-And if you did, I’d encourage you to go to his website (www.drkellyflanagan.com) and take a look around…there are plenty more like it…subscribe to get his weekly post even.
+And if you did, I’d encourage you to go to his website (www.drkellyflanagan.com) and take a look around…there’s plenty to like there … you could also subscribe to his newsletter.
 I’ve not met him, nor have I even spoken to him…but we have exchanged a number of emails about our shared passion to live out a redeemed story…and from what I can tell, he is the real deal.
-To get to know him better and more about the above post, take a look at this interview he did earlier this year on the Today Show.

 Take care all,